 Hey, buddy, don’t you be no square.
 If you can’t find a partner use a wooden chair. - Elvis

-Remember even if you run 10 miles, you’ve only stressed your ankles, knees and cardio-vascular system.
-Look to incorporate complex movements that involve as many joints as possible. it’s more helpful to move actively in low intensity through the course of your day with spurts of high intensity2, than to box all physical activity into one strenuous session.
+remember even if you run 10 miles, you’ve only stressed your ankles, knees and cardio-vascular system. look to incorporate complex movements that involve as many joints as possible. it’s more helpful to move actively in low intensity through the course of your day with spurts of high intensity, than to box all physical activity into one strenuous session.

 To know oneself is to study oneself in action with another person. - Bruce Lee

-Animals are ready to explode into intense action from a state of supple rest and back, transitioning almost effortlessly.
-If you observe them carefully, you’ll notice they're stretching and yawning through the day.
-This reflex called pandiculation3 is rarely called upon by humans.
-You can change that by including a lazy stretch, for just a few seconds, every hour on the hour.
-This will improve your state of both physical and cognitive readiness to spring into action and back into relaxation.
+animals are ready to explode into intense action from a state of supple rest and back, transitioning almost effortlessly. if you observe them carefully, you’ll notice they are stretching and yawning through the day. this reflex called pandiculation is rarely called upon by humans. you can change that by including a lazy stretch, for just a few seconds, every hour on the hour. this will improve your state of both physical and cognitive readiness to spring into action and back into relaxation.

 if you’ve read this far, make time to engage your body in a simple, yet effective way. remember, we’re not just physical beings with a mind or mental beings with a body. rediscover the mind-body connection that every other animal on earth enjoys. explore your body for the sake of unity, not just as a vehicle for vanity. make movement a part of your daily activity, independent of your specific workout or training regime. keep it light and easy, but frequent and you’ll rock the habit effortlessly. —